MobileTech-VA/Docs/docs/runeui/runeui.md

 ##### A web interface

 Built in PHP, JavaScript and CSS.
-Due to its nature it’s **platform independent**, being accessible from every modern web browser, on every operating system.
+Due to its nature it’s **platform independent** and is accessible from every modern web browser, on every operating system.

 ##### A MPD client